 Vocational Evaluation (VE)

 When a return to pre-disability employment isn’t possible, a Vocational Evaluation (VE) provides a clear, comprehensive path forward.
-This in-depth assessment is ideal for exploring new or alternate career directions, particularly in complex cases where TSAs will not provide enough insight.
+This in-depth assessment is ideal for exploring new or alternate career directions, particularly in complex cases where a TSA will not provide enough insight.

 Our VE examines a full scope of the individual’s vocational profile, including transferable skills, aptitudes, work values, interests, and functional limitations.
-We review educational background, employment history, specialized certifications, and English language proficiency, while also identifying any retraining or accommodation needs that may impact re-employment potential.
+Unlike a TSA, which relies on existing information, the VE incorporates standardized vocational testing.
+We review educational background, employment history, specialized certifications, and English language proficiency, while also identifying any retraining needs to maximize re-employment potential.

 VEs provide a well-rounded vocational profile that helps guide decisions around retraining, job readiness, and long-term employability, backed by clear, evidence-based recommendations.